Gabriel García Moreno: First term (1861–1965)

-Economic climate of Ecuador

 García Moreno came to the presidency of a country with an empty treasury and an enormous debt.
 To overcome this, he placed the government on stringent economy and abolished many positions, as well as cutting out the corruption which siphoned off tax money.
 As a result, he was able to provide Ecuadoreans with more for less.
 This improved the financial status of the country and attracted foreign investment.

 These public works projects were accomplished in part through the use of revenues obtained from the trabajo subsidario tax, a tax initially created to aid the funding of local works projects.
 The trabajo subsidario tax in many ways mirrored the colonial mita labor requirements demanded of Indians by Spaniards.
 The voluntary contributions law and trabajo subsidario tax, revived in 1854, required that every citizen contribute four days of unpaid work to the State yearly or its monetary equivalent to promote the nation's public works projects.
 Like its mita precursor, the trabajo subsidario obligation fell most heavily on Ecuador's indigenous populations since these groups were unable to pay to avoid labor.
 Estate-bound peons were able to find protection from these laws through the help of hacendado or essential paternal landlords.
 In 1862, in a somewhat contentious move, García Moreno demanded control of these revenues of this tax in order to direct funds towards his ambitions for major infrastructural reform.
 This created a great deal of local discontent, as this meant diverting funds from more locally based public works projects.
 Using these funds, García Moreno began his famous highway system project, contracting workers from the trabajo subsidario requirement to build these roads.

 Although the ultimate results of the project are often praised, García Moreno has been criticized for his use of forced labor to build these highways and the overall discriminatory and abusive treatment of indigenous workers during the process of construction.
 In his chronicle, Four years among the Ecuadorians, Friedrich Hassaurek describes witnessing the building of the road from Quito to Guayaquil.
 He describes the "lamentable sight" of Indians laboring to build the roads without sufficient tools.
 Hassurek writes, "[The Indian] does not work voluntarily, not even when paid for his labor, but is pressed into the service of the government for a length of time, at the expiration of which he is discharged and another forced into his place.
 He works unwillingly, is kept to his task by the whip of the overseer.
 It is evident that but little progress could be made under these circumstances."
 Along with a variety of notable public works programs, García Moreno reformed the universities, established two polytechnic and agricultural colleges and a military school, and increased the number of primary schools from 200 to 500.
 The number of primary students grew from 8000 to 32,000.

+He resigned from office in 1865.